Scaphoid Fracture Specialist in Dallas, Texas

 A doctor can diagnose a scaphoid fracture by examining your wrist and taking X-rays.
 Although rare, sometimes scaphoid fractures don’t show up on the initial X-rays.
 CT scans are frequently ordered, as the degree of fracture displacement is often difficult to determine from plain X-rays.

-Scaphoid Fracture Treatment
+Scaphoid and Wrist Fracture Treatment

 Scaphoid Fracture treatment depends on the location, fracture type, and fracture location in the bone.
 As previously mentioned, fractures located near the thumb heal well with casting.
 While fractures in areas with a poor blood supply and displaced fractures generally require surgery.